mnberthe/aws-solutions-architect-associate-notes/README.md

 - You just create task definitions
 - AWS just runs ECS Tasks for you based on the CPU / RAM you need
 - To scale, just increase the number of tasks
+- Use case: When you want to run container for a little bit of time

 __IAM Roles for ECS__
 - __EC2 Instance Profile (EC2 Launch Type only):__